RawToast/chousen-play/README.md

 Replace with private Finch based repository: https://github.com/RawToast/chousen-server

-This repo remains only as a reference on Travis, Codacy, and Coveralls integration.
+This repo remains only as a reference on Travis, Codacy, and Coveralls integration!